+School coaches are permitted to coach non-school (AAU, AYBT, GYB, etc.) outside the season with players from your school teams on it.
 Before you start thinking you can coach and have voluntary practice outside the season (such as in September or October) read further:

-First, there are 3 regulations that have not changed:
+First, there are 3 regulations that must be followed:

-- 1. The No-Contact Period addressed above.
-It still exists and that STILL means that during those 2 periods of time you will NOT be permitted to coach.
-Good...we have established that.
-Now read on. - 2.
+- 1. The No-Contact Period must be followed.
+It still exists and that STILL means that during those 2 periods of time you will NOT be permitted to coach. - a.
+See Sport Regulation 11 (Mandatory No Contact Periods) - 2.
 The regulations that limit any non-school team to only 2 players that played for the same school team still exists.
 That has not changed and there is no plan TO change it.
-And for the record, whether a school coach or a non-school coach is coaching a non-school team, the "50% rule" applies and there are no plans to change it. - 3.
+Whether a school coach or a non-school coach is coaching a non-school team, the "50% rule" applies. - 3.
 There can be no rotating players from your school teams from one non-school game to another.
 In other words, your permission to coach a team that consists of 2 players from your school does NOT give you the permission to use 2 different players in each and every game you play in.
-This is true whether you are coaching the non-school team or not, rotating players to 'get around' the 2 player limit is not permitted.
+This is true whether you are coaching the non-school team or not, rotating players to 'get around' the 2-player limit is not permitted.
 You simply cannot have 3 or more on a non-school roster and only play 2 in each game.